larq/blog/content/blog/announcing-larq-compute-engine.md

 It currently supports ARM64-based mobile platforms such as Android phones and the Raspberry Pi, and it achieves high performance in on-device inference by using hand-optimized binary convolution kernels and network level optimizations for BNN models.
 See the [LCE docs](TODO) for more details on these optimizations.

-LCE is the world's fastest BNN inference library, massively outperforming JD.com's [dabnn library](https://github.com/JDAI-CV/dabnn).
+LCE is the world's fastest BNN inference library, significantly outperforming JD.com's [dabnn library](https://github.com/JDAI-CV/dabnn).
-On a Pixel 1 phone, LCE achieves both a higher ImageNet top-1 accuracy (58.2% vs.
-56.4%) and a faster inference time (37.3ms vs 43.2ms); see the [LCE docs](TODO) for more benchmarks.
+On a Pixel 1 phone, LCE achieves both a higher ImageNet top-1 accuracy (58.3% vs. 56.4%) and a faster inference time (27.9ms vs 43.2ms); see the [LCE docs](TODO) for more benchmarks.
-Additionally, the integration between Larq and LCE makes for a smooth deployment process across different hardware targets like [Android phones](TODO), the [Raspberry Pi](TODO), and more coming in the future.
+The integration between Larq and LCE makes for a smooth deployment process across different hardware targets like [Android phones](TODO) and the [Raspberry Pi](TODO).

 **With the addition of LCE, Larq is now the first complete solution capable of building, training, and efficiently deploying binarized neural networks.**
-Internally at Plumerai, LCE has already enabled researchers and engineers with no previous deployment experience to independently benchmark their BNNs on real hardware—and now that we've open-sourced it, we're excited to see what other developers will be able to do with LCE!
+Internally at Plumerai, LCE has already enabled researchers and engineers with no previous deployment experience to independently benchmark their BNNs on real hardware — and now that we've open-sourced it, we're excited to see what other developers will be able to do with LCE!

 This is just the beginning for efficient BNN deployment.
-We've got lots more in the pipeline for Larq Compute Engine, including faster and more accurate BNNs, as well as new hardware targets (including microcontrollers).
+We've got lots more in the pipeline for Larq Compute Engine, including faster and more accurate BNNs and support for new hardware platforms such as microcontrollers.
 To stay up to date with Larq and LCE, you can star [larq/larq](https://github.com/larq/larq) and [larq/compute-engine](https://github.com/larq/compute-engine) on GitHub or follow [@PlumeraiHQ](https://twitter.com/plumeraihq) on Twitter.